-Inbound is a closed-loop marketing approach that begins with digital marketing.
-It utilizes SEO and ad placements across search engines, social media, and sometimes industry-specific websites to drive increased web traffic to your conversion-optimized site.
-Optimized pages are designed to capture visitor information that you can use for future lead nurturing and closing sales.
-An additional advantage of inbound marketing is in its final ROI reporting, attributing closed deals to the ads and pages a customer visited along their journey to closing, and allowing you to continually improve your ongoing marketing efforts.
+Inbound is a closed-loop marketing approach that begins and ends with digital marketing.
+It utilizes SEO and ad placements across search engines, social media, and sometimes industry-specific websites to drive increased web traffic to your conversion-optimized site designed to capture the visitor information you can use for future lead nurturing and closing sales.
+An additional advantage of inbound marketing is in its ROI reporting, which can attribute closed deals to the ads and pages a customer visited along their journey to closing, allowing you to continually improve your ongoing marketing efforts.

 Takeaway: You must be able to access a healthy majority of your target audience online to succeed with and get the most value out of inbound marketing.

-Inbound marketing is a powerhouse approach for warming up leads by shepherding them through the buyer’s journey with nuance based on their interests and the manner in which they interact with your digital content.
+Inbound marketing warms up leads by shepherding them through the buyer’s journey based on their interests and the manner in which they interact with your digital content.
 Businesses use inbound landing pages to carry leads through each of the following stages:

-- The decision-making stage: When leads have multiple solutions lined up, and they’re ready to make the final call on your business versus a competitor.
+- The decision-making stage: when leads have multiple solutions lined up and are ready to make the final call on your business versus a competitor

 The ability to automate this journey is an incredible boon to any sales team selling a product or service that typically requires a warm up and education.
 Similarly, inbound tools can be very valuable in upselling existing customers on additional products or services.
 They can also be used to nurture newly closed customers with post-purchase content to further develop those relationships and ensure retention rates.

-3. Do your leads take a week or more to close?
-Do they have a fairly significant customer lifetime value?
+3. Do your leads take a week or more to close, and do they have a significant customer lifetime value?

 As an example, take IT firms and fintech startups selling B2B services.
 They typically have a lot of success with inbound, as they can use nurturing automations to educate leads on the problems they solve, how they’re different than competitors, and why they’d make a good partner.
 On the other hand, while a company selling a B2C product like an iPhone case could certainly benefit from marketing automation, the nurturing efforts that inbound marketing excels in would likely be lower on their list of business development priorities than getting strong reviews of their products online and optimizing e-commerce pages for repeated sales.